AustroMelee/Austros-ATLA-World/docs/blueprints/project plans.md

 ### ### Step 1.2: Architect the Theming System 🛡️
 *Goal: Create a scalable, type-safe theming architecture that supports the four nations.*

-1.  **Install Tooling:** Verify that `vite-plugin-vanilla-extract` is installed and correctly configured in `vite.config.ts`.
+1.  **Install Tooling:** Ensure Tailwind CSS is installed and correctly configured in `tailwind.config.js` and `postcss.config.cjs`.
-2.  **Define Theme Contract:** Create `src/styles/themes/theme.contract.ts`.
-In this file, define the shape of the theme using `createThemeContract` to enforce type-safety (e.g., `primaryColor`, `borderColor`, `nationWater`, `nationEarth`, etc.).
-3.  **Implement Dark Theme:** Create `src/styles/themes/darkTheme.css.ts`.
-Implement the contract by defining the CSS variables for the dark theme and all four nation colors, plus a neutral/default color.
+2.  **Define Theme Tokens:** Use `tailwind.config.js` to define the color palette for the four nations and any other design tokens.
+3.  **Apply Global Theme:** In `src/styles/tailwind.css`, import Tailwind's base styles.
+Use utility classes in all components to apply theming.
-4.  **Create Storybook Story:** Develop a new Storybook story (`Theme.stories.tsx`) that visually displays all theme colors as colored swatches.
-This provides a "living style guide" for instant visual confirmation.
+4.  **Create Storybook Story:** (Optional) Develop a Storybook story that visually displays all theme colors as colored swatches, using Tailwind utility classes.
-5.  **Apply Global Theme:** In `App.tsx`, import and apply the dark theme class to the root element to set it as the application-wide default.
-6.  **Compatibility Check:** Briefly run the app to ensure the new global styles do not conflict with or override any critical existing component styles.
+5.  **Compatibility Check:** Briefly run the app to ensure the new global styles do not conflict with or override any critical existing component styles.

 ---